 We operated two private secondary day schools located respectively in Yuen Long and Mong Kok under our "Beacon Day School" (遵理日校) brand.
-Due to the increase in the number of private secondary day school unique student enrollments during the year ended 31 July 2022, the revenue increased by 9.4% when compared with that in the previous financial year.
+Due to the increase in the number of student enrollments in our private secondary day school during the year ended 31 July 2023, the revenue increased by 31.7% when compared with that in the previous financial year.
+There was no change of school fee during the year.